-Once diagnosed, men will need to discuss treatment options with their healthcare team, options that depend on a range of factors.
-These include the grade and stage of cancer, the man’s age, general health and preference for mode of treatment.
+Once diagnosed, you will need to discuss treatment options with your healthcare team, options that depend on a range of factors.
+These include the grade and stage of cancer, your age, general health and preference for mode of treatment.

-Some cancers will not require treatment directly and patients may be referred to one of these non-treatment options:
+Some cancers will not require treatment directly and you may be referred to one of the following non-treatment options:

 - Active Surveillance